axsh/openvdc/ci/acceptance-test/README.md

 Once the KVM environment is in place we can run the actual tests.
 This is the `run_tests.sh` script's final action.

 To make sure that the `openvdc` command doesn't require root previliges, we run it as an unpreviliged `axsh` user.

+### Cleanup

+The `build_and_run_in_docker.sh` script traps EXIT and calls a cleanup function that will remove the docker container unless `LEAVE_CONTAINER` is set.

+The leftover KVM cache and Docker images are cleaned up periodically by a garbage collection job on Jenkins.